Clean Sweep Pesticide Collections

 Anyone in Michigan, such as home owners, farmers, greenhouses, nurseries, pesticide retailers, golf courses, etc.

-Participants must fill out a simple Registration Form.
+For the collection program in Berrien County, participants must fill out a simple Registration Form (2020 form coming soon).
 The deadline to register is 2 weeks prior to the collection event.
-Either download the Registration Form, or contact Jill Adams, Berrien County Environmental Property Manager, at 269-983-7111 x8234, email Jill Adams.
-Registration Forms are also available to pick up at the Berrien, Cass, and Van Buren County MSU-Extension and Conservation District offices.
+You may also email Jill Adams, Berrien County Environmental Property Manager, or call 269-983-7111, ext.
+8234.
+Registration forms will also be available to pick up at the Berrien, Cass, and Van Buren County MSU-Extension and Conservation District offices.

 The local event takes place in Benton Harbor.
 Upon registration, participants will be contacted to schedule an approximate drop-off time and will be given specific drop-off location information and directions.